ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 is stored in memcached.
 Rails configures this automatically.

 I'll cover one use case to illustrate how code flows through middleware stack to the actual app code and back up.
-Let's use the private per use cache example.
+Let's use a private per user cache example.
 Here's the cache control header: `max-age-0, private, must-revalidate`.
-Let's pretend this is some JSON API.
+Pretend this is some JSON API.

 1. The client sends initial request to `/api/tweets.json`
 2. `Rack::Cache` sees the request and ignores it since there is no caching information along with it.
 3. Application code is called.
-It returns a 200 response with a date and the same `Cache-Control` header.
+It returns a 200 response with a date and the some `Cache-Control` header.
-4. The Client makes another request to `/api/tweets.json` with an `If-Modified-Since` header matching the date from the previous request.
+4. The client makes another request to `/api/tweets.json` with an `If-Modified-Since` header matching the date from the previous request.
 5. `Rack::Cache` sees that his request has cache information associated